lapaCaio/WEB-STUDIES/README.md

 # WEB-STUDIES
-a repository for hmtl study organizations
+a repository for HTML and CSS study organizations